fermyon/developer/content/spin/v2/dynamic-configuration.md

 $ curl -i http://127.0.0.1:3000
 HTTP/1.1 200 OK
 content-length: 26
-date = "2023-11-02T01:00:00Z"
+date: Tue, 18 Oct 2022 12:34:40 GMT

 Got password test_password
 ```

-## Runtime Configuration

-Runtime configuration contains information for the selected config provider, such as the [Vault config provider](#vault-config-provider).
-You can supply runtime configuration by providing a value for the `--runtime-config-file` flag when invoking the `spin up` command.

-### Key Value Store Runtime Configuration
+## Key Value Store Runtime Configuration

 Spin provides built-in key-value storage.
 This storage is backed by an SQLite database embedded in Spin by default.
-However, the Spin runtime configuration file (runtime-config.toml) can be updated to not only modify the SQLite configuration but also choose to use a different backing store.
+However, the Spin runtime configuration file (`runtime-config.toml`) can be updated to not only modify the SQLite configuration but also choose to use a different backing store.
 The available store options are the embedded SQLite database, an external Redis database or Azure CosmosDB.

+### Redis Key Value Store Provider

 The following is an example of how an application's `runtime-config.toml` file can be configured to use Redis instead.
 Note the `type` and `url` values, which are set to `redis` and the URL of the Redis host, respectively: